Skills >

 Aquan ("Tongue of the Sea")

-Spoken By: Aquatic creatures, water-based creatures
+Spoken By: Aquatic and water-based creatures

 The so-called “tongue of the sea” is spoken primarily in the sunken nation of the locathahs— those who trade frequently with the ocean empires often speak this tongue as well.